-Following the directive from the Government, Bournside School will be closed to almost all children from Monday 23rd March until further notice.
-The school intends to do all we can to stay open for the children of critical workers and for our vulnerable students.
-All other children will need to stay at home, and work from home until advised otherwise.
+Following the directive from the Government, Bournside School has been closed to almost all children from Monday 23 March until further notice.
+We are doing all we can to stay open for the children of critical workers and for our vulnerable students.
+All other children need to stay at home, and work from home until advised otherwise.

-The provision for children of critical workers and vulnerable children at Bournside school will be run out of our Sixth Form Centre to allow us to shut down the rest of our school site.
+The provision for children of key workers and vulnerable children at Bournside school is running out of our Sixth Form Centre to allow us to shut down the rest of our school site.
 Students who attend will be supervised whilst they work remotely on their ‘study from home’ work that has been set on Student FROG.
 Parents/carers will need to book their child into our provision by 4pm the day before.
 Full details can be found in the communication below dated 20 March.

 Learning from home

 We expect our students to carry on their learning in their home environment for the foreseeable future (other than during normal school holiday periods).
+However, you are not expected to become teachers and students are not expected to learn as they do in school – simply providing some structure will help them to adapt.
 Our teaching staff have been fully briefed to support your child during this time, and we have produced the following key information to support you as a parent/carer:

 - Parent Support Guide – this outlines how students can access their work from home

 - Year 7 to 11 Student Day Plan – a timetable for the day for students to engage in